sahilvasani/Unitask-backend/README.md

 ## Additional Notes

-- This project uses SQLite as the database for simplicity.
-For production use, consider using a more robust database solution.
 - Make sure to replace the JWT secret in the `.env` file with a secure, randomly generated string in a production environment.